vishvAsa/rAmAnujIyam/paramparA/kalai-quarrel/articles/goShThi-exclusivity.md

 > - vijay

-> Villoor Nadadur Karunakarachariar was disallowed from participating in the veda ghosthi.
+> Villoor Nadadur Karunakarachariar was disallowed from participating in the ghosthi.
+VNK entered temple after paying respects to MM and when he joined the ghoshthi (may not be veda parayanam ghoshthi), a young teenage boy directed him with his finger to not join the ghoshthi.
->
-> Version 1 - by a young local boy for having visited the MM sannidhi just outside the temple.
->
-> Version 2 - thiruvahindapuram has just krama parayana and VSK swamy isn't a kramanta adhikari.